Point, Segment and Count: A Generalized Framework for Object Counting: Experiments

 \paragraph{Results on zero-shot object counting.} Similar to the few-shot setting, we use the CLIP text embeddings as classification weights when only known class names.
 The results are shown in Tab.~\ref{table:zeroshot_results}.
 We have reproduced ViLD~\cite{gu2021open} on the proposed class-agnostic localization~(CAL) for better comparisons.
 ViLD significantly outperforms SAM~\cite{kirillov2023segment,shi2023training} and SAM-Free~\cite{shi2023training}, validating the effectiveness of class-agnostic object localization.
 Replacing ViLD with the proposed classifier, the performance is further improved.
 We find that there exists a great gap between few-shot and zero-shot settings, which may be caused by the ambiguous class names in FSC-147 dataset, such as the go pieces labeled as `go game'.

-\paragraph{Results on object detection.} We evaluate the performance of object detection under both few-shot and zero-shot settings.
+\paragraph{Results on object detection.} We evaluate the performance of object detection under both few-shot and zero-shot settings on the test set of FSC-147 and FSCD-LVIS~\cite{fan2020few}.
 The results are reported in Tab.~\ref{tab:detection_results}.
 Our \methodname achieves almost $2\times$ performance improvements compared to C-DETR~\cite{nguyen2022few}, due to the use of SAM and the proposed components.
 SAM is trained on large-scale datasets so that it can generalize well to extract accurate mask proposals for unseen categories.
 CAL+ViLD would degenerate the performance, but is still better than baselines, demonstrating the effectiveness of class-agnostic object localization~(CAL).
 Interestingly, \methodname behaves oppositely between two datasets under zero-shot/few-shot settings; that is, \methodname performs better with few shots than zero shots on FSC-147, versus on FSCD-LVIS.
 We think it happens since the example images in FSCD-LVIS are worse than text prompts.